Butia capitata: Taxonomy

 This taxon was first scientifically described in 1826 as Cocos capitata in the Historia Naturalis Palmarum by Carl Friedrich Philipp von Martius, who described and illustrated the palm from sketches and herbarium collections he made on montane grasslands near the Serra de Santo Antônio, Minas Gerais.

-In 1970 Sidney Fredrick Glassman moved this species, along with all other Butia, to Syagrus, but in 1979 he changed his mind and moved everything back.
+In 1970, Sidney Fredrick Glassman moved this species, along with all other Butia, to Syagrus, but in 1979 he changed his mind and moved everything back.

+Distribution and habitat

+The plant is native to Brazil, in the states of Minas Gerais and Goiás.
+It is known locally as coquinho-azedo or butiá in (northern) Minas Gerais.

 Uses

 The fruits are locally harvested from the wild between November and February to make juices, liquor, marmalades and ice-cream.
 The fruit has orange, sometimes red, skin.
 The pulp is bright orange, highly aromatic, somewhat oily, and quite fibrous.
 The pulp can be frozen for industrial production.
-In the north of Minas Gerais state B. capitata juice has been added to some public school lunches.
+In the north of Minas Gerais state, B. capitata juice has been added to some public school lunches.

 An oil can be extracted from the nuts which is quite similar to coconut oil.